Who Is Marco Rubio?

 In April 2015, Rubio announced his plans to run for the 2016 Republican presidential nomination.
 In a speech delivered in Miami, he explained why he decided to seek the country's highest office.
 "We've reached a moment now, not just in my career, but the history of our country, where I believe that it needs a Republican Party that is new and vibrant, that understands the future, has an agenda for that future," Rubio said.
 "And I feel uniquely qualified to offer that."

 In his bid for the Republican nomination, Rubio faced competition from fellow senators Ted Cruz and Rand Paul, both of whom had already announced their candidacies.
-He may also have battle his onetime mentor Jeb Bush.
-While he was brought into office with Tea Party support, he seems to have shifted to a more moderate conservative position.
-This may help Rubio attract more moderate Republicans to his campaign, but some wonder if it will cost him his original voter base.
-With a crowded field of contenders, Rubio was one of the ten top candidates who participated in a Fox News presidential debate in early August.
+He also had to battle his one-time mentor Jeb Bush.
+While he was brought into office with Tea Party support, Rubio shifted to a more moderate conservative position.

 Return to the Senate